 In smaller municipality offices you should not assume that the officials will able to speak to you in English.
 In such cases it may be worth being accompanied by someone who can translate for you.

-If you have all required documents at hand and your registration is successful, you will normally receive a provisional document on the day of registration.
+If you have all required documents at hand and your registration is successful, you will normally receive a registration confirmation.

-The final work and/or residence permit document will be issued between 2 and 4 weeks after your registration date.
+The final work and/or residence permit document will be issued between 2 and 4 weeks after your registration date and biometric appointment.